 With so many Americans in debt, his target is “joe debt sixpack”.

 The sad fact-of-the-matter is most Americans cannot balance a checkbook.
-They lack the financial education to make money work for them, and are led to believe that consumerism (buying expensive toys) is what makes you rich.
+They lack financial education to make money work for them and are led to believe that consumerism (buying expensive toys) is what makes you rich.

 In the church of David his approach for all financial advice is done via an emotional appeal.
 For example, his Debt Snowball isn't the most efficient way to get out of debt, but it will make you feel good.

 To Dave all debt is the work of the devil, and of course, recommends paying off your house early.
 Nevermind in many cases that's a bad idea financially speaking, especially in the current interest rate environment.

 Then again Dave acts like a stern parent, and for the most part talks down in a preachy fashion to his listeners.
 As if he's implying his listeners are intellectually challenged.
 Maybe they are, but seems very off-putting especially when the advice is so basic.